dgaydukov/cert-aws/sa/files/sa.md

 * CIDR (Classless Inter-Domain Routing) - replace classful network (A-D classes) and allocate ip-addresses without bind it to any class network.
 There are 2 ways how IP address space is assigned within each organization:
 * VLSM (Variable Length Subnet Mask) - when we divide a network into subnet with different length
 * FLSM (Fixed Length Subnet Masks) - all networks within your infra are the same size.
-So if you have 2 networks and one is 200 and another is 20, both would be /24 size.
+So if you have 2 networks and one is 200 and another is 20, both would be /24 size (and each would have 2**8=256 addresses).
-As you already guess most private networks on-premise and on aws vpc are built using CIDR+VLSM Suppose we have a network 192.168.0.1/24 - totally 254 addresses(actually total - 256, but first and last are reserved) We need to divide it into 4 subnets with 10, 50, 2 and 20 hosts.
+As you already guess most private networks for on-premise and aws vpc are built using CIDR+VLSM Suppose we have a network 192.168.0.0/24 - totally 254 addresses(actually total - 256, but first and last are reserved) We need to divide it into 4 subnets with 10, 50, 2 and 20 hosts.
 Although we can equally divide our network on 4 and have 64 ip-addresses in each, it's better not to give way more than needed
 In this case we can divide it on min power 2.
 10 => 16(2**4)